➤ How to Code a Game

 WHERE p IS NULL;

-• The word ‘AS’ indicates alias name (Also Know As) which is optional.
+- The word ‘AS’ indicates an alias name (Also Know As) which is optional.

-• INNER JOIN and JOIN gets same result.
+- INNER JOIN and JOIN get the same result.
 Word INNER is Optional.

-• FULL JOIN not supported by few Databases and Data JPA also.
-As it is meaning less join that gets all rows from DB tables.
+- A few databases and Data JPA do not support FULL JOIN.
+This means that there is less join that gets all rows from DB tables.
 In that case, better use findAll();

 In the properties file:-